mrjestone/collably-cohort1/02_1STPUSH/README.md

 # Task 2: Pushing to GitHub

 ### **Objective**
-Today, you will connect your local Git repository to a remote repository on GitHub.
+In this task, you will connect your local Git repository to a remote repository on GitHub.
 You will push your work to the cloud, making it accessible from anywhere and starting the foundation of your professional portfolio.

 ### **Recap of Today's Lecture**
 *   **GitHub** is the website where we store our code.